blackpuppy/docs/en/core-libraries/components/authentication.rst

     // Pass settings in
     $this->Auth->authenticate = array(
-        'Form' => array('userModel' => 'Member'),
+        'Basic' => array('userModel' => 'Member'),
-        'Basic' => array('userModel' => 'Member')
+        'Form' => array('userModel' => 'Member')
     );

 In the second example you'll notice that we had to declare the ``userModel`` key twice.
 To help you keep your code DRY, you can use the ``all`` key.
 This special key allows you to set settings that are passed to every attached object.
 The all key is also exposed as ``AuthComponent::ALL``::

     // Pass settings in using 'all'
     $this->Auth->authenticate = array(
         AuthComponent::ALL => array('userModel' => 'Member'),
-        'Form',
+        'Basic',
-        'Basic'
+        'Form'
     );

 In the above example, both ``Form`` and ``Basic`` will get the settings defined for the 'all' key.
 Any settings passed to a specific authentication object will override the matching key in the 'all' key.
 The core authentication objects support the following configuration keys.